Nevada Test and Training Range (military unit): Organization and Korean War

-On 1 April 1951, wing headquarters deployed to Japan to assume control over combat operations of the group's three tactical squadrons, while the rest of the wing remained behind in Washington.
+On 1 April 1951, wing headquarters deployed to Japan to assume control over combat operations of the group's three tactical squadrons, (Note: Ironically, at this time it was the group that became a paper unit.) while the rest of the wing remained behind in Washington.
 In 1952, the combat squadrons were joined by three maintenance squadrons.
 Wing combat missions in Korea included interdiction of enemy communications and support of United Nations ground forces.
 Its last combat mission flown 25 July 1953 and it dropped propaganda leaflets on the day of truce two days later.

 During the Korean War, the squadrons of the 98th flew more than 5,000 sorties and dropped more than 40,000 tons of bombs (actual total unavailable).
 They earned a Distinguished Unit Citation, a Korean Presidential Unit Citation and 10 battle streamers.
 The 98th was credited with the destruction of 5 MiG 15 Jet Fighters and one propeller driven fighter.
 The 98th recorded 19 Boeing B-29 Superfortress losses from August 1950 to July 1954.